-School districts take unplanned plunge into online learning
+Virus spurs unexpected test for US schools: Online learning

 With second- and third-grade sons, Dr. Steven Radowitz isn't sure how effective online education can be for their age group.
 "I really don't want them in front of a screen, but I guess we do the best we can," the Manhattan primary care physician said.

-Andrea Francis and her 11-year-old son, Ayden, are ready to go.
-She's not working because of medical problems and didn't have a computer, but his Manhattan school loaned them one Thursday, and he was itching to get on it for his math club's webinar.
+Ayden Francis, 11, eagerly logged in last week to get a head start.
+His mom, Andrea Francis, isn't working because of medical problems and didn't have a computer, but his Manhattan school loaned them one Thursday.

 But with school out at least through April 20 and middle school starting next year, Ayden doesn't want to miss out on the school dance, his fifth-grade "senior trip" and everything else that goes with being in school in person.